mabahj/MMM-Farevarsel/README.md

       county: 02,             // See below
       colorBackground: true,
     },
-  }
-]
+  },
 ````

 ## Configuration options

 The following properties can be configured.
-Non of these are required, but <b>county</b> is probably valuable to set unless you live in Oslo.
+Non of these are required, but **county** is probably valuable to set unless you live in Oslo.

 <table width="100%">
   <!-- why, markdown... -->